andrew-grechkin/fuse3-p7zip/README.md

 	The nature of 7z API does not allow to have random access to the content of a file in archive.
 This means that each file should be extracted to a temporary folder on access.
 If this file is too big (for example it's partition in an .img file - application will extract the whole partition to /tmp.
-Most of the time on modern linux it's a RAM based folder) To prevent this situation you can set this environment variable to a maximum allowed file size.
-Attempts opeining any file in archive bigger than this will end up in E2BIG error.
+Most of the time on modern Linux it's a RAM based folder) To prevent this situation you can set this environment variable to a maximum allowed file size.
+Attempts openining any file in archive bigger than this will end up in E2BIG error.

 * FUSE3_P7ZIP_FORMATS